POSTPONED: Grand Opening of Detroit River

 “This refuge and conservation mattered so much to John.
 It was his vision for a place to gather, learn and protect the wildlife and natural resources that make our region unique,” said Dingell.
 “After decades, and the incredibly hard work of many, I look forward to celebrating the Grand Opening of the Detroit River International Wildlife Refuge Gateway and visitor center in May.
 Being at the refuge truly reinforces one’s appreciation of the outdoors, and I hope everyone can join us for the occasion.”

-“We are proud to announce that we will be opening the new John D Dingell Jr. Visitor Center to the public on May 9, 2020,” said U.S. Fish & Wildlife Service Regional Director Charlie Wooley.
+“We are proud to announce that we will be opening the new John D Dingell Jr. Visitor Center to the public on May 9, 2020 [To be announced],” said U.S. Fish & Wildlife Service Regional Director Charlie Wooley.
 “We appreciate our partner’s and the community's patience as we near completion of this beautiful, new facility.
 This will be a wonderful gathering place and beginning of a new chapter for the Detroit River International Wildlife Refuge in the Downriver community and we hope everyone will come out and help us celebrate" when the new date is announced.